arobson/hyperl/README.md

 Hypermedia API middleware for Elli.
 This is proof-of-concept quality.
 It's bug ridden and everything is very much subject to change.
 I hope you'll weigh in if you have opinions.

 ## Concept
-HTTP middleware should isolate HTTP implementation from the application logic.
+HTTP middleware should isolate HTTP implementation details from the application logic.
 Elli has excellent middleware support that should allow for all HTTP concerns to be handled without resource processes having to provide specialized responses.

-This particular approach expects you to provide metadata that defines how to render a resource, its actions an any embedded children.
+This particular approach expects you to provide metadata that defines how to render a resource, its actions and any embedded children.

 This middleware has a ways to go.
 See the To Do section for more details.